angeluscatalan/Input-Matrix-Special-Type-Identifier/README.md

 Lower Triangular Matrix: A square matrix where all elements above the main diagonal are zero.

-HOW TO USE:
+HOW TO USE

-Input Dimensions:
-1. Enter the number of rows and columns to create a matrix of your desired size.
-2. Select Matrix Type: After providing the dimensions, you can select the matrix type you want from the list of supported matrix types.
+1. Select Matrix Type:
+First, choose the type of matrix you want to generate from the list of available matrix types.
+The program will ensure that the matrix you generate meets the criteria for the selected type.

+2. Input Dimensions:
+After selecting the matrix type, enter the number of rows and columns.
+Depending on the matrix type you selected, the program will validate whether the entered dimensions are valid for that type.
+For example, a square matrix requires equal rows and columns, while a row matrix needs exactly one row.

+3. Matrix Generation:
-4. Matrix Generation: The program will generate the matrix based on the selected type, ensuring that the matrix follows the rules of the chosen matrix type.
+Once the dimensions are entered, the program will generate and display the matrix based on the selected type.
+It will ensure the matrix follows the rules for the chosen type, such as filling diagonal elements for identity and scalar matrices or making off-diagonal elements zero for triangular matrices.